 Oaklands student crowned Toro Greenkeeper of the Year

-Oaklands student, Kevin O'Neill has been named Toro Student Greenkeeper of the Year 2014 just days before he heads to Gleneagles to join other greenkeeping volunteers at the Ryder Cup.
+LONDON — Oaklands student, Kevin O’Neill has been named Toro Student Greenkeeper of the Year 2014 just days before he heads to Gleneagles, Scotland to join other greenkeeping volunteers at the Ryder Cup.

 Proud Kevin, Deputy Head Greenkeeper at Muswell Hill Golf Club in North London, pipped runners-up Tom Freeman from Kingsdown Golf Club and Wesley Lenihan from Ealing Golf Club.

-The Rochdale-born greenkeeper said: “I’m very proud, I put a lot of work into this!
+The greenkeeper, from Rochdale, Greater Manchester, said: “I’m very proud, I put a lot of work into this!
 The final was an amazing experience.
 I don’t think there was much between the six of us.

 “When you look at the names of the previous winners and the careers they’ve gone on to have it’s brought home to me how important this competition is, it’s the highlight of my career so far.
 I can’t wait to head to America and before that I’m very excited to be heading to Gleneagles.”